+12.11.B Route Revisions

+Due to unforeseen events, it may be necessary to detour from the official route.
+When advance warning is available, Tour Headquarters will correct the official route accordingly and provide revisions to the Route Book to all Tour teams, or provide written revisions at the Briefing or at Checkpoints.

+12.11.C Teams Departing from the Tour Route

+Any team leaving the Tour Route must rejoin the route at the same intersection where they left the route, or they will receive no credit for distance driven beyond that point.

+12.11.D Emergency Route Revisions

-- 9.11.B Route Revisions: Due to unforeseen events, it may be necessary to detour from the official route.
-When advance warning is available, Rayce Headquarters will correct the official route accordingly and provide revisions to the Route Book to all Rayce teams, or provide written revisions at the Briefing or at Checkpoints. - 9.11.C Teams Departing from the Rayce Route: Any team leaving the Rayce Route must rejoin the route at the same intersection where they left the route, or they will receive no credit for distance driven beyond that point. - 9.11.D Emergency Route Revisions: Due to unforeseen events, it may be necessary to detour from the official route (emergency road closures etc.).
-In the event that a team shall have to deviate from the official route due an unplanned road closure that was not previously communicated to the team, the team shall: - contact Rayce HQ for further instructions; - (2) follow the published detour and rejoin the official route at the earliest possible position; and, - (3) document the route taken, the start and end times in the detour from the official route and submit the route to Rayce HQ for evaluation.
+Due to unforeseen events, it may be necessary to detour from the official route (emergency road closures etc.).
+In the event that a team shall have to deviate from the official route due an unplanned road closure that was not previously communicated to the team, the team shall:

+- (1) contact Tour HQ for further instructions; - (2) follow the published detour and rejoin the official route at the earliest possible position; and, - (3) document the route taken, the start and end times in the detour from the official route and submit the route to Tour HQ for evaluation.

-9.12 Stage Starts
+12.12 Stage Starts

 Teams are released from the Start Line in 1 minute intervals.
-Assuming a Standard Raycing Day, all teams will be given a full 9-hour Adjusted Raycing Day.
 Each team's Lead and Chase vehicles must merge with their solar car after it leaves the Start Line.
 The movement of all vehicles in the Start Line area will be under the control of the Start Line Officials.

+12.12.A Starting Order

-- 9.12.A Starting Order: For the first day of the Rayce, the starting order will be determined based on performance during the Qualifier.
-The team with the most completed laps in the Qualifier will be first in the starting order.
+For the first day of the Tour, the starting order will be determined based on performance during the Qualifier.
+The team highest Official Total FSGP Laps will be first in the starting order.
 In the event of a tie at the Qualifier, the team with the fastest recorded lap will start first.
+The remaining start order will be determined by the descending number of Official Total FSGP Laps.
+For all other Stage Starts, the order is based on the Official Elapsed time of the previous stage available at 7:00 am of that morning, from shortest to longest.
+In case of a tie, the first of the tying teams to cross the previous stage's finish line will precede the others in the starting line-up.

+12.12.B Teams Not Ready

-For all other Stage Starts, the order is based on each team's Official Total Elapsed Time available at 7:00 am of that morning, from shortest to longest.
-In case of a tie, the first of the tying teams to cross the previous stage's finish line will precede the others in the starting line-up. - 9.12.B Teams Not Ready: If a team's solar car, lead, and chase vehicles, with drivers in each vehicle, are not in their assigned starting positions at 8:45 a.m., the Start Line Officials may, at their discretion, move all of the following cars up one slot, and the tardy team must move to the end of the starting queue. - 9.12.B.1 If multiple teams are not ready at the 8:45 a.m. time, those teams will start in the order that they arrive ready to start. - 9.12.C Official Start Time: Each team will be assigned a tentative start time, which will be distributed to the teams at the Briefing the night before (order may change based on the official time 7:00 am the morning of the start).
+If a team's solar car, lead, and chase vehicles, with drivers in each vehicle, are not in their assigned starting positions at 8:45 a.m., the Start Line Officials may, at their discretion, move all of the following cars up one slot, and the tardy team must move to the end of the starting queue.

+12.12.B.1 If multiple teams are not ready at the 8:45 a.m. time, those teams will start in the order that they arrive ready to start.

+12.12.C Official Start Time

+Each team will be assigned a tentative start time, which will be distributed to the teams at the Briefing the night before (order may change based on the official time 7:00 am the morning of the start).
 If the team leaves the starting line at their assigned time, then that becomes their Official Start Time for that day.
 If the team leaves before their assigned time because the Start Line Officials moved them forward in the queue, then the team's Official Start Time is their actual start time.
 If the team leaves after their assigned time because they were not ready, then the team's Official Start Time will remain their assigned time.